101companies/101worker/modules/match101meta/README.md

 # Issues

-* This implementation is highly incomplete.
+* This is a prototype implementation.
-* The "suffix" form constraint is handled only.
-* See JM's code for a much more complete implementation.
+* See JM's code for another implementation.